nebari-dev/nebari-docs/docs/docs/tutorials/using_dask.md

 ## Setting up Dask Gateway

 We will start by creating a Jupyter notebook.
 Select an environment from the `Select kernel` dropdown menu (located on the top right of your notebook).

-Be sure to select an environment which includes `Dask`!
+:heavy_exclamation_mark:Be sure to select an environment which includes `Dask`:heavy_exclamation_mark:

 Nebari has set of pre-defined options for configuring the Dask profiles that we have access to.
 These can be accessed via Dask Gateway options.